Retail Channel Performance Power BI content

-This article provides information about the Microsoft Dynamics 365 for Finance and Operations Retail Channel Performance Power BI content.
+This article provides information about the Retail Channel Performance Power BI content for Dynamics AX.
 This content pack lets channel managers quickly build channel performance analytics to predict trends and uncover insights, based on sales performance.

-The Microsoft Dynamics 365 for Finance and Operations Retail Channel Performance content pack for Microsoft Power BI lets you quickly build your channel performance analytics.
+The Retail Channel Performance content pack lets you quickly build your channel performance analytics.
 The content pack is designed specifically for channel managers who focus on sales performance to predict trends and uncover insights.
-Its components draw directly from Retail and commerce data in the Microsoft Dynamics 365 for Finance and Operations database, and provide drill-down reports about organization-wide sales performance across global geography by employee, category, product, terminal, channel, and more.
+Its components draw directly from Retail and commerce data in the Dynamics AX database, and provide drill-down reports about organization-wide sales performance across global geography by employee, category, product, terminal, channel, and more.
 Power BI automatically creates reports and dashboards that give you a great starting point for exploring and analyzing your Retail and commerce data.
 This article includes the following information:

 - Learn how to connect the Retail Channel Performance content pack in Power BI to a Dynamics AX data source.

 - View a list of reports that provide insights into retail channel performance.

 - Learn how to modify an existing report in the content pack to make it self-authored.

 - Get a glimpse of an actual data model that enables the whole experience in Power BI.